yoonwonj/yoonwonj.github.io/_pages/about.md

 ------
 I love reading novels and watching movies.
 I occasionally write reviews about them.

-I also love listening to any music (but not hiphop), and an amateur singer and keyboard player.
+I also love listening to any music (but not hiphop).
+I sing and play keyboard in amateur bands.